joestradamus/ethics-in-tech/PITCHME.md

-# Ethical Software
+# Ethics in Technology

 +++

 ## Key Questions

-* What are the challenges in creating "ethical" software? |
+* What are the challenges in creating "ethical" technology? |
 * Why should we care? |
 * What should be done? |